railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

 You can have several contacts for one partner.
 Contacts represent company employees that you are in contact with, along with their address details.
 For each address you can indicate their type (\
 ``Default``\  , \ ``Invoice``\  , \ ``Delivery``\  , \ ``Contact``\   or \ ``Other``\  ).
 Based on
-this, Open ERP can supply an address that matches the contact's function when generating documents at various stages through an Order process.
+this, OpenERP can supply an address that matches the contact's function when generating documents at various stages through an Order process.

 Contacts can be entered into the first (:guilabel:`General`) tab of the :guilabel:`Customer` form,